chipperdrew/talkEdu/README.rst

 #) TOFIX? - Try trying "evil" HTML links into code, see if it works.
 #) Create change/reset password with django-registration
 #) Create user profile (display name, # of posts)
-#) :red:'Create remainder of pages, add database field show its knows what posts to show'
+#) Create remainder of pages, add database field show its knows what posts to show
 #) Create "Remember me" feature
 #) Allow users to enter in a name(title) in their posts
 #) Have change and delete option for posts made by logged-in user